Stratio/cassandra-lucene-index/README.rst

 -  Start/restart Cassandra as usual

-Alternatively, patching can also be done with this Maven profile, specifying the path of your Cassandra installation, this task also delete previous plugin's JAR versions in CASSANDRA_HOME/lib/ directory:
+Alternatively, patching can also be done with this Maven profile, specifying the path of your Cassandra installation, this task also deletes previous plugin's JAR versions in CASSANDRA_HOME/lib/ directory:

 .. code-block:: bash